Guides & best practices

 Logic & personalization | ✅ | Use Conditional Logic to show only the fields that matter based on each user’s responses.
 It keeps forms focused, reduces friction, and makes the experience more efficient for both your team and your customers. |

-Built-in analytics & A/B testing | ✅ | Built-in analytics that track key performance indicators like conversion rates, drop-off rates, and user device types, allowing you to learn from your visitors’ behavior in real time. |
+Built-in analytics | ✅ | Built-in analytics that track key performance indicators like conversion rates, drop-off rates, and user device types, allowing you to learn from your visitors’ behavior in real time. |

-Data security & regulatory compliance | ✅ | Enterprise-grade data security with SOC2 and HIPAA compliance, Editable Cookie and Consent Banner. |
+Data security & regulatory compliance | ✅ | SOC 2 Type II, ISO 27001, and HIPAA compliant on all plans — no Enterprise upgrade required.
+Sensitive Tag auto-deletes specific PII from servers.
+Built-in Editable Cookie Consent Banner. |

 Custom code | ✅ | Supports embedded scripts, pixels, and advanced tracking logic.
 Ideal for performance marketers who use Meta CAPI, TikTok API, or custom event tracking. |